hecoding/lamp-comp-docs/docs/source/connecting.rst

    ssh server.cvc.es

    # Using a certain username
-   ssh youruser@server.cvc.es
+   ssh username@server.cvc.es

    # Using a certain username and port
-   ssh youruser@server.cvc.es -p 12345
+   ssh username@server.cvc.es -p 12345

 In the CVC, the default port for ``ssh`` connections is ``22345``, so don't forget to specify it in your command.

 If you're inside the university network, domain names can also be used.
 If I were to connect to a server I could use the IP (``xxx.xxx.xxx.115``) or its more simple name

 .. code-block:: bash
-   ssh user@cudahpc15 -p 22345
+   ssh username@cudahpc15 -p 22345

+Check the assigned name of a server in xxx.

 You can avoid retyping your password by `setting up your private keys <https://www.redhat.com/sysadmin/passwordless-ssh>`_.

 Even more, with OpenSSH you can make use of your ``~/ssh/config`` file for a more seamless connection.
-Check it `here <https://linuxize.com/post/using-the-ssh-config-file>`_ or just searching for `ssh config file`.
+Check it `here <https://linuxize.com/post/using-the-ssh-config-file>`_ or search online for `ssh config file`.

 .. _remote-access: